mattroger-work/onboarding_web_app/README.md

     but there is an error with the password reset: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration
+* Currently the access token is stored in a cookie to bigger deployments create a database

 ### DONE--------------------------------------------------------------------------------